- Home

 A strikingly beautiful, and rare skink from the sub-alpine regions of Stewart Island.

-Small-eared skinks are characterised by a distinctive black mid-dorsal stripe edged by yellow, which runs from the neck to the base of the tail, the presence of a keeled tail, and its relatively small ear openings.
+Small-eared skinks are often characterised by a distinctive black mid-dorsal stripe edged by yellow, which runs from the neck to the base of the tail (although this may be completely absent in some individuals), the presence of a keeled tail, and their relatively small ear openings.
 Upper surfaces are yellow-brown to green-brown, with the aforementioned mid-dorsal stripe, a brown band bordered by cream or yellow stripes is present on the sides.
-The lower surfaces range from grey-brown to yellow with some individuals having sparse dark flecking.
+The lower surfaces range from grey-brown to yellow, with some individuals having sparse dark flecking.

 Distinguished from co-occurring Oligosoma species by the presence of the keeled tail, small ear openings, and the prominent mid-dorsal stripe.